dora-metrics/pelorus/docs/Noobaa.md

 noobaa --help
 ```

-## Configure Namespace
+## Installing NooBaa
+To retain Pelorus dashboard data in the long-term, create a namespace, install an instance of [NooBaa operator](https://github.com/noobaa/noobaa-operator) and create a bucket called `thanos`.

+**Procedure**

-NooBaa can be deployed in the same namespace as Pelorus or a separate one.
+1. Deploy NooBaa in the same namespace as Pelorus or a separate one.

 ```
 oc create namespace pelorus
 ```

-## Install NooBaa
+1. Install NooBaa.

-To retain Pelorus dashboard data in the long-term, we'll deploy an instance of [NooBaa operator](https://github.com/noobaa/noobaa-operator) and create a bucket called `thanos`.

-### Deploy NooBaa

-To deploy NooBaa simply run:

 ```
 noobaa install --namespace pelorus
 ```

-At this stage it's important to store S3 Credentials, that they appeared during `noobaa install --namespace pelorus` step.
+1. Store the S3 credentials from installation for updating the Pelorus configuration in a later step.

-They will be used later in the [Update Pelorus Configuration](#update-pelorus-configuration) step.
-Credentials can be always received using `noobaa status` command:
+> **Note:** Credentials can be retrieved using `noobaa status` command:

 ```
 #------------------#